EU orders Ryanair to repay aid to German airport

 Ryanair says it plans to appeal Wednesday's judgment that the airline exploited tiny Leipzig-Altenburg Airport in eastern Germany with a 2010 marketing contract that benefited Ryanair, not the airport.

-The judgment concluded that the deal to promote the airport on Ryanair's websites offered no prospect of returning a profit to the airport "even in the long term."
+The judgment concluded that the marketing deal to promote the airport on Ryanair's websites offered no prospect of returning a profit to the airport "even in the long term."